 The Finns love their coffee – much that Finland tops the world’s coffee consumption list.
 Every Finn drinks an average of 4-5 cups of coffee every day.
 The Finnish light roast coffee is slightly different from the Southern European dark roast, but the cafés offer a wide selection of different kinds of coffees for each taste.
 It’s easy to drink coffee in Helsinki, as there are cafés all around the city!

 4. Go for an adventure on the Helsinki Metro!

 The Helsinki Metro network offers you a huge adventure, that cannot be compared to any other in the whole world.
 In particular, the tension intensifies when travelling towards the east, as the track divides into two at the Itäkeskus.
 Our quick tip: You really should get to know the metro map in advance.
-The grade of difficulty in the metro network increases even further in the future, when the West Metro opens.
-From Ruoholahti in Helsinki, the track will continue straight to the neighbouring city of Espoo.
 Don’t get lost in the Helsinki metro now — it would be slightly embarrassing!

 5. Take a selfie at the statue of Paavo Nurmi

 Don’t miss the opportunity to take a photo together with the greatest runner of all, the multiple Olympic Champion, Paavo Nurmi!
 The statue of this famous running legend is located next to the Olympic Stadium on the road Paavo Nurmen tie.
 Capture yourself in the same picture with Paavo Nurmi, and send it to your friends! ”Without a selfie with Paavo Nurmi you have not truly visited Helsinki as a runner!”